Nate Thompson: Anaheim Ducks

 He played in 81 games during the 2013–14 season, scoring nine goals and seven assists for 16 points.
 On June 29, 2014, Thompson was traded by Tampa Bay to the Anaheim Ducks in exchange for two picks in the 2015 NHL Entry Draft.
 In his first season with the Ducks, Thompson appeared in 80 games, scoring five goals along with 13 assists.

 On December 14, the NHL department of player safety issued a three-game suspension against Thompson for his hit on Justin Faulk of the Carolina Hurricanes.
-The suspension was deemed an illegal check to the head.
+He was suspended for what was deemed an illegal check to the head.
 Thompson was given a game misconduct at the time of the incident.
 As a result of the suspension, Thompson lost $25,806.45 in salary.

 Ottawa Senators

 On the first day of the 2017 free agency period, Thompson signed a two-year, $3.3 million contract with the Ottawa Senators, a deal that reunited him with his former Lightning coach Guy Boucher.
 Replacing Chris Kelly as the fourth-line center for Ottawa, it was the first time in eight NHL seasons that Thompson had played for a Canadian team.
-A lower body injury suffered during a January 5 match against the San Jose Sharks continued to hinder Thompson for the remainder of his Senators tenure – he was in and out of the lineup through January and February, missing 11 out of his last 15 games.
+A lower body injury suffered during a January 5, 2018 match against the San Jose Sharks continued to hinder Thompson for the remainder of his Senators tenure – he was in and out of the lineup through January and February, missing 11 out of his last 15 games.
 In his time with the Senators, Thompson recorded four goals and 11 points.